-- 1. Management of objects moved to the system quarantine (that is, to the non-user quarantine directory) - 2.
-Check of files and directories of other users (in particular, of superuser) - 3.
+- 1. Management of objects moved to the system quarantine (that is, to the non-user quarantine directory). - 2.
+Scan of files and directories of other users (in particular, root). - 3.
 Disabling the file system monitor SpIDer Guard. - 4.
 Disabling the network connection monitor SpIDer Gate. - 5.
-Removal of a license key file, connection and disconnection from the central protection server
+Removal of a license key file, connection and disconnection from the centralized protection server.

-Even if the application is started by the superuser (for example, by using su or sudo commands), it is not granted elevated privileges by default.
+Even if the application is started by root (for example, by using su or sudo commands), it is not granted elevated privileges by default.